AditiOjha2004/Token_Smart_Contract_Project/README.md

 The mint function allows the contract owner (or anyone with permission) to create new tokens and assign them to a specified address.
 It checks for a valid recipient address and then increases the total supply and updates the balance of the recipient accordingly.
 It also emits a Transfer event to log the creation of new tokens.

 The burn function enables token holders to destroy their own tokens, reducing the total supply.
 It verifies that the caller has a sufficient token balance before allowing the burn operation.
 The function then deducts the burned tokens from the caller's balance, updates the total supply accordingly, and emits a Transfer event to log the destruction of tokens.

-The transfer function facilitates the transfer of tokens between addresses.
-It ensures that the recipient address is valid and that the sender has enough tokens to transfer.
-If these conditions are met, it updates the balances of both the sender and the recipient and logs the transfer using the Transfer event.

 Lastly, the getInfo function is a read-only function that allows anyone to retrieve the name and symbol of the token without making any state changes.
 It returns the tokenName and tokenSymbol as strings.